MohammedAmine/helloworld-rs/README.md

 ###Step 3 Include Apache Maven's "bin" Directory in the PATH###

-1. Follow the instructions for adding JDK's "bin" directory
+1. Follow the same instructions for adding JDK's "bin" directory.

 ###Step 4 Verify the Apache Maven Installation###
 1. Launch a CMD shell and issue the following commands to verify that Apache Maven are properly installed and display their version.